Our Call

 My prayers are with you as you seek to follow God’s will.

-In our Father, St. Dominic,
+In Christ, Our Lady, and our Holy Father, St. Dominic,

 Sister Mary Magdalene